flitnetics/APIVault/README.md

 The backend microservice **do not** need to setup any authentication - this is done by APIVault.

-As long your passwords are hashed with BCrypt and the secret configured (as shown in microservices.yml below) is correct, everything will work nice.
+As long your passwords are hashed with BCrypt and the secret configured (as shown in microservices.yml below) is correct, everything will work nicely.
 ## Installation steps
 1. Download the binaries (according to the version you need) - from the right side of this page.
 2. ungzip and untar the file and upload the `APIVault` binary to your server